 Thousands of emigrants crossed southwestern Idaho between 1843 and 1870 on their way to the Willamette River valley in Oregon.
-With their possessions loaded in wagons pulled by oxen, they struggled across the dusty sagebrush-covered desert in search of a new home and a better life.
+With their possessions loaded in wagons pulled by oxen, they struggled across the dusty sagebrushcovered desert in search of a new home and a better life.
 The Idaho desert proved to be some of the most dangerous and difficult travel that they endured.
 The main Oregon Trail from Three Island Crossing to Boise was the primary route utilized by the emigrants for the first 10 years of the trail.
 Those emigrants who could not cross the Snake River were forced to follow the south side of the Snake River on a route known as the South Alternate.
 Freight and stage roads to the railroad in northern Utah utilized much of the Oregon Trail for many years.
 The Oregon Trail continued to be used long after the building of the railroads across southern Idaho, even into the early 1900's.

-The Main Oregon Trail Back Country Byway (MOTBCB) follows the Oregon Trail from the crossing of the Snake River near Glenns Ferry to Bonneville Point, southeast of Boise.
-Part 1 of the Byway is a loop drive that takes you to the south side of the Snake River to view the Three Island Crossing location from the bluffs above the river, then ends on the north side of the river at Three Island Crossing State Park History and Education Center.
+The Oregon Trail Scenic Byway follows the main Oregon Trail from the crossing of the Snake River near Glenns Ferry to Bonneville Point, southeast of Boise.
+Part 1 of the byway is a loop drive that takes you to the south side of the Snake River to view the Three Island Crossing location from the bluffs above the river, then ends on the north side of the river at Three Island Crossing State Park interpretive center.
 Parts 2 and 3 take county roads to follow the Oregon Trail from Glenns Ferry to Bonneville Point.
 Oregon Trail ruts are visible along much of this route.
-Several locations allow access for hiking on the Oregon Trail.
+Several locations allow access for hiking and horseback riding on the Oregon Trail.

-The total distance of the Byway is 102 miles.
-Allow eight hours to complete the trip from Boise, including time to visit the Three Island Crossing State Park History and Education Center and to explore the Oregon Trail at the various access points along the way.
-All of the Byway roads are paved or good gravel roads.
-High clearance vehicles may be required to access the trail off the Byway.
-Four-wheel drive is not needed for the Byway.
-Please stay off the access roads if they are wet or muddy.
-Please do not drive on pristine sections of the trail.
-The Byway is separated into three parts-The Snake River and Three Island Crossing State Park, The Snake River to Rattlesnake Creek, and Rattlesnake Creek to Bonneville Point.
-Highway 20 bisects the Byway at Rattlesnake Creek and provides access to Mountain Home and Interstate 84.
+The total distance of the byway is 89 miles.
+Allow eight hours to complete the trip from Boise, including time to visit the Three Island Crossing State Park interpretive center and to explore the Oregon Trail at the various access points along the way.
+All of the byway roads are paved or good gravel roads.
+High clearance vehicles may be required to access the trail off the byway.
+Four-wheel drive is not needed for the byway, but please stay off the access roads if they are wet or muddy.

+The byway is separated into three parts - The Snake River and Three Island Crossing State Park, Snake River to Rattlesnake Creek, and Rattlesnake Creek to Bonneville Point.
+Highway 20 bisects the byway at Rattlesnake Creek and provides access to Mountain Home and Interstate 84.
 Some of the most interesting sites described in this booklet are privately owned.
 Be aware of your location and obtain permission from the landowner before entering private land.

 Please respect the heritage of the trail.
 Trail segments should not be driven upon unless a road already exists in that location.

 Take only pictures and leave only footprints.

 The removal or disturbance of archeological and historical artifacts or sites is strictly prohibited.

 Enjoy the trip and please drive safely.

+Part 1

-Part 1 The Snake River and Three Island Crossing State Park
+The Snake River and Three Island Crossing State Park